 There are a number of Carol Services across the Team:

-The Team Choir Laudamus will be singing at Whissendine, Market Overton and Oakham
+The Team Choir Laudamus will be singing at Langham, Whissendine and Oakham

 The celebration of Christ’s incarnation at Christmas is one of the two poles of the Christian year.
 The wonderful mystery of God’s dwelling among us in the fullness of humanity, as Emmanuel, foretold by the prophets and born of Mary, provides the material of the feast as in the words of Thomas Pestel (1584-1659):